-When ceasing employment or association with the Company, each of us has a continuing obligation to safeguard any sensitive information obtained or created while employed or retained by the Company.
+Each of us has a continuing obligation, even when we are no longer associated with the Company, to safeguard any sensitive information obtained or created while associated with the Company.
 Assume that any information you possess about the Company, whether about the Company's workforce, clients, projects, technologies, systems, etc., is sensitive and should be protected from disclosure.